-Education, Health & Care Plan (EHCP)
+Education, Health & Care Plan (EHCP) (This funding is decided by Cheshire East through a Needs Assessment application)

 Some children's needs will be more complex & when external agency evidence from Cheshire East specialists suggest that a child may require additional support above the SEN Support / SSP level then a multi-agency Needs Assessment can be carried out to determine what additional support the child needs.
 Following the Needs Assessment if it is found that the child will require provision in line with an Education, Health & Care Plan (EHCP) will be written.